solidi/writing/writing-ideas.md

     1. "Loud mouths save lives"
 1. What is an Engineering Manager Anyway?
     1. Managers enable pockets of time"
+1. What is a Software Engineer Anyway?
+    1. More valuable than just their code

 ## What is a _____ Anyway?